 Grants and tracking program

 Upon completion of the course, graduating students prepare business plans and are given the opportunity to present those businesses plans before a committee of faculty, local business owners, and Project Baobab staff.
 Selected students then receive micro-grants of $100 to help start their businesses.
 These businesses, though often modest by U.S. standards, fill important needs in the community and have great potential for growth.
 Some examples of the types of businesses started are: zero grazing small scale cow, goat, pig, or bull rearing; fresh fruit and vegetable stands; beaded jewelry and other artisan crafts; mutumba (repairing and selling used clothing) bakeries, and vegetable farming.
-For a more detailed list of businesses started since inception, see Impact

 We have found that the community programs have an immediate impact on the women we work with.
 These young women have very different life circumstances than the secondary school students.
 Most are single parents with little or no income and no other opportunities that would lead tehm to other areas making it more viable for us to track and mentor them.